Andrew Glennon Fires Back On Instagram After ‘Mystery Woman’ Comments, Talks Amber Portwood Relationship

 Earlier this week, the Teen Mom OG reunion special aired on MTV.
 The special aired in two parts and while most of the cast was there, Amber Portwood was unable to travel to New York due to her current legal troubles.
-In order to sit down with her, host Dr. Drew traveled to Indiana to see her and the interview aired Tuesday night.
+In order to sit down with her, host Dr. Drew Pinsky traveled to Indiana to see her and the interview aired Tuesday night.
 Unfortunately, Amber wasn’t able to say too much, but as previously reported by The Inquisitr, she hinted that Andrew Glennon, the father of her son, may have a new woman in his life.

 When first confronted with the comments, Andrew fired back and said, “get a life and exit mine.”

-However, the comment section continued to speculate and eventually Andrew admitted who the woman in the photo actually is.
-It turns out, it is a neighbor who invited Andrew and his son over for burgers and that the neighbors have been the “kindest hearted people” to him and his son through the ordeal.
+However, users continued to speculate and eventually, Andrew admitted who the woman in the photo actually is.
+As it turns out, it is a neighbor who invited Andrew and his son over for burgers and that the neighbors have been the “kindest hearted people” to him and his son through the ordeal.

 View this post on Instagram